 New York State Assessment Community Enterprise System (ACES)

-Early in 2017, the Tax Department contracted with Tyler Technologies, Inc. on the next version of the system: The Assessment Community Enterprise System (ACES).
-The new system will be available to local governments beginning in late 2019.
+Early in 2017, the Tax Department contracted with Tyler Technologies, Inc. on a new, web-based application: the Assessment Community Enterprise System (ACES), which is under development.

 - use a web browser to log in to a centralized and secured online system, and

-- use the same version of the system without having to install updates.
+- maintain the same version of the system without having to install updates.